-First, you will make an investment on the company by buying a package (bundled with products) which served as your registration fee.
+First, you will make an investment in the company by buying a package (bundled with products) which served as your registration fee.

 After that, you will now have the right to recruit for-profit one or more persons who will also be granted such right to recruit for-profit one or more additional persons upon making similar investments.

-While a package may appear as legitimate sale, we think it is not.
+While a package may appear as a legitimate sale, we think it is not.
 Because people who join this scheme buy the income opportunity rather than the product itself.

 Can Fast Track Worldwide sells its merchandise to the public?
 To the people who are not members of the company?
 Again, we don’t think people who are not affiliates of the company will buy their goods.

 Just because Fast Track Worldwide has a product doesn’t mean it’s legitimate.

 Do you think the public (not members of the company) will buy that shitty Organi-C?
-Off course not.
+Of course not.
 It has no demand.
 You don’t need it, I don’t it and people don’t it either.

-Those products bundled in packages which you can get upon payment of registration fee is just a trick.
+Those products bundled in packages that you can get upon payment of registration fee is just a trick.
 It’s a cover-up to hide the company’s illegal activity from the authorities.